healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).But what about Healthcare data?

+Contrast the above approach of using a single universally accessible world-wide web schema to support structured data across the Internet with healthcare. **Health data remains locked behind  tens of thousands of unique proprietary schemas** making health data unsharable, unqueryable, and unusable.
+Why is this the case?
+Don't healthcare standards solve this problem?

 The Healthcare Data Standards Industry
 -----

-**Health data remains locked behind the tens of thousands of unique proprietary schemes, making it unsharable, unqueryable, and unusable.**    What about health data interoperability standards?
-Don't they solve the problem?

 **Health Data Standards is a Business, not a Solution**